-As you may recall, at the end of our last visit together, we made a commitment to launch out into the spiritual deep; and by that, I mean that we decided to embark on a brand new adventure in faith—one that will take us on a “rocking and rolling” journey through the Word of God.
-However, as someone who has made this trip a few times before, I think it would be helpful for all concerned if, before we depart, I shared a few of the travel tips that I have learned on some of my previous journeys—tips that are sure to make our travels easier, and our studies a lot more productive.
+As you may recall, at the end of our last visit together we made a commitment to launch out into the spiritual deep; and by that, I mean that we decided to embark on a brand-new adventure in faith—one that will take us on a “rocking and rolling” journey through the Word of God.
+As someone who has made this trip a few times before, I think it would be helpful for us if, before we depart, I shared a few of the travel tips that I have learned on some of my previous journeys—tips that are sure to make our travels easier, and our studies a lot more productive.
 These tips include:

 – Pausing for DOTs along the way;

 – Reviewing where we have been by periodically asking, “Now, what did you hear me say?”; and,

 – Planning our itinerary by starting at the end and then working our way forward.

 DOTs is simply my acronym for a “Definition of Terms”, something that grew out of an experience that I had many years ago.
 When I was in school studying to be an architect, I often found myself frustrated by the lack of consistency among the professors of my design classes.
 That’s because one would define a term in one way while another would define it in a completely different way.
 Of course, this made for a lot of confusion among the students, especially when it came time for us to apply those terms to our designs.
 Then, when our “show and tell” times would roll around—those times when we had to display and defend our designs to the very same professors—we were never quite sure if the concepts we had incorporated into our work were correct, or if our hard work would ever meet with their approval.
 This, of course, made it all the more difficult for us to defend our work with any degree of confidence or any semblance of authority.